vlima1/fyc_tp01/README.md

 # fyc_tp01
-requirements: Python 3.9.0 (with Time library)
+Requirements: Python 3.9.0 (with Time library)

+Clone the Git project and execute all the scripts